 The top issue and biggest question in support today is: how can a brand service shoppers 24 hours a day, seven days a week, across all time zones and channels, on a fixed budget?

 Shoppers want efficiency and minimal interaction with customer support teams.
 They want interactions when, where and how it’s convenient for them whether it’s via phone, email, text or social media.
 That’s possible when brands and their logistics partners provide an omnichannel support experience.
 What makes delivering an omnichannel experience difficult is the budget.
-That and tying in all areas of the business so support teams can get answers quickly and offer fast resolutions.
+That ties in all areas of the business so support teams can get answers quickly and offer fast resolutions.
 By delivering this convenient experience that shoppers want, brands can drive up their Net Promoter Score (NPS) and customer satisfaction.
 When they struggle to do this, their customer satisfaction will dip.

 What factors lead to a well-run customer support program?

 There are really three things.
 If you can do these really well, you’re going to be in a good spot from your shopper’s point of view.
 That is, you can make your brand easy to shop with.
 The first is ease of contact.
 Shoppers want to do business and interact across different channels.
-If a brand can facilitate this at a low cost, they can drive a successful support model where shoppers are heard — and from a customer loyalty standpoint that’s everything.
+If a brand can facilitate this at a low cost, it can drive a successful support model where shoppers are heard — and from a customer loyalty standpoint, that’s everything.
 Then, there’s first-contact resolution.
 If a brand has an order’s end-to-end information at the support team’s fingertips, they can resolve customer questions and concerns quickly.
 Lastly, proactively following up when needed.
 In some cases, support teams need to follow-up with customers after the issue has been resolved to ensure satisfaction.
 This touchpoint, whether a phone call or text, makes a big difference.

 How can a brand assess the state of their support program?

 A number of things show whether a support program is a success or not.
 For starters, brands have to understand their shoppers and their preferred communication channels.
 Do they tend to reach out via social media?
 Do they prefer chatbots?
 Is self-service an option or are their issues more complex and require agent assistance?
 Understanding these preferences enables a brand to build a support program that is operationally efficient, and using the right technology can be a competitive advantage that drives First Contact Resolution and NPS.
 In some cases brands can drive customers toward a specific channel that allows them to get a resolution immediately, while also keeping costs low.
-However, this is not about cost cutting.
+However, this is not about cost-cutting.
 The investment in support programs should be looked at as a long-term strategy that drives customer loyalty.

 Another way brands can assess their support program is by analyzing data and their key metrics to understand the health of the business.
 Stellar customer support programs aren’t about firefighting and reacting to problems.
 Instead, brands should take a step back to understand what issues shoppers are having and which trends are heading in the wrong direction.
 From there, by differentiating what is going well and what isn’t, brands can take necessary actions to make improvements.